seedstack/website/content/overview/community/members.md

 {{% /member %}}

 {{% member "Pierre THIROUIN" "https://avatars3.githubusercontent.com/u/2495124?v=3" "https://github.com/pith" "https://twitter.com/pierrethirouin" %}}
-Software developer for Infotel, he worked on various Java projects in the industry and bank sectors.
+Software developer for Infotel, he worked on various Java projects in the industry and banking sectors.
 He joined the SeedStack team in the end of 2013.
-Since then, I mainly work on the Java and Business frameworks, plus some tooling and SeedStack functions.
+Since then, he mainly works on the Java and Business frameworks, plus some tooling and SeedStack functions.
 {{% /member %}}

 {{% member "Thierry BOUVET" "https://avatars2.githubusercontent.com/u/12045960?v=3" "https://github.com/tbouvet" %}}